ctuning/ck-quantum/module/hackathon.20190315/README.md

 $ python3 evaluate.py --fun manual_solver --problem discrete_problem2
 ```

-It will probably be too annoying and difficult to manually try all combinations.
+It will probably be too annoying and difficult to try all combinations manually.
 Try modifying `discrete_solver.py` to include the extra gates needed.
 To run this solver, type the command:
 ```